Nashville shooter Audrey Hale planned attack for ‘months,’ police say

 Police reviewed Hale’s writings and determined that the attack was “calculated and planned” based on what they found.

-They also found that Hale was being treated for an emotional disorder but still managed to legally purchase seven guns, which she hid at her home.
+They also found that Hale was being treated for an emotional disorder but still managed to legally purchase seven guns.
+Hale then hid these at home.

-Hale reportedly broken into the school through a side door and began firing on students and staff as she encountered them.
+Hale reportedly broken into the school through a side door and began firing on students and staff.

 When police arrived at the school on the day of the shooting, Hale was positioned on an elevated floor and began firing at the arriving police from a large window.

-Nashville police quickly entered the building and shot Hale when they encountered her, ultimately killing her 14 minutes after she first entered the school.
+Nashville police quickly entered the building and shot Hale , ultimately killing the shooter 14 minutes after they first entered the school.
 The response was captured in harrowing police body camera footage made available by the Nashville Police Department after the incident.

 Police have still not determined a motive in the shooting.
 A local source told the New York Post that the FBI’s Behavioral Analysis Unit was reviewing a manifesto left behind by Hale to search for a possible motive.